Luke-Poeppel/treeplotter/README.md

 6. `R`
 7. `webshot`

 You are free to install these packages on your own.
-For simplicity, however, I've created an installation assistant that will install the packages for you.
+For simplicity, however, I've created a MacOS installation assistant that will install the packages for you.
 First install this package with:
 ```
 $ pip3 install treeplotter
 ```